favoyang/unity-action-sender/README.md

 A type-safe replacement to SendMessage.

 SendMessage is a known trap for hard to maintain.
-An alternative way is using `GetComponents<T>` with the `interface T`.
+An alternative way is leveraging interfaces with `GetComponents<T>`.
 This package consists of a group of extension API to simplify the approach.

+Notice that [Unity EventSystems](https://docs.unity3d.com/2019.1/Documentation/ScriptReference/EventSystems.ExecuteEvents.Execute.html) uses the same approach to support custom message.
+The major difference is that Unity EventSystems is designed for the UI system, therefore it takes extra efforts to support consume, use, or reset an event (like clicks).
+While this package API is more accessible and similar to the SendMessage calls.
+See more discussion in #1.

 ## How to Use